Generalizing while preserving monotonicity in comparison-based preference learning models: Experimental evaluation

 \section{Experimental evaluation}

-In this Section, we provide a numerical exploration of the prevalence of ``goodness'' for random embeddings, and the statistical error of several preference learning models.\footnote{The code is available as supplementary material, and will be made publicly after the review process.
-We run experiments on a personal laptop with 16GB of RAM and a 2.10 GHz processor.}
+In this Section, we provide a numerical exploration of the prevalence of ``goodness'' for random embeddings, and the statistical error of several preference learning models.\footnote{The code is available at \url{https://github.com/pevab/gbtlab2}, and will be made publicly after the review process.
+We run experiments on a personal laptop with 16GB of RAM and a 2.10 GHz processor.} Appendix \ref{sec:exper-real-world} provides complementary experiments on real-world data.